 The process for contracting for professional services is as follows:

-A determination of status of proposed service provider is necessary and will be analyzed by WHOI based on the information obtained through the following form: Classification Checklist for Employee/Independent Contractor (completed by the requisitioner)
+A determination of status of proposed service provider is necessary and will be analyzed by WHOI based on the information obtained during the onboard process.

 Procurement will notify you if the service provider is determined not to be an independent contractor.
 If desired you can refer to WHOI hiring practices to pursue employment of the service provider.